Egbert-Azure/egbert-azure.Github.io/_posts/2024-07-29-Veterans-Worldcup-semi-final.md

 ## Introduction

 Here we are, this is blog post number 40!
-Thank you all for comments on LinkedIn in regards to my last post, especially to [Daniel Furfaro](https://www.linkedin.com/in/dansbrandmoves/).
+Thank you all for your comments on LinkedIn regarding my last post, especially to [Daniel Furfaro](https://www.linkedin.com/in/dansbrandmoves/).
 Daniel, one of my keen observers, shared his thoughts on the match:

 *Daniel wrote the following thoughtful comment:*